What is a "site of practice?"

 Follow these steps to request site of practice approval:

-- Make sure you have concurrence from your division head for this activity
+- You must have concurrence from your division head for this activity

 - Prepare accompanying documents, if required (foreign indemnification letter, proof of insurance, clinical contract)

-- The SOP office will contact the department for a concurrence letter from the chair
+- The SOP office will contact the department for concurrence from the chair

 - The SOP office will contact you if there are questions or they require more information/documentation